asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 conference (thanks to [ScatterSpoke](http://www.scatterspoke.com)) and a "coaches corner" where people could meet and discuss topics with speakers, sponsors, and other attendees.
-I met more wonderful people and got more value and inspiration out of this conference than most I have attended.
+I met more wonderful people and got more value out of this conference than many of the conferences I have attended.
 The other speakers were all excellent, I'm already looking forward to next year's conference.